Qmyk-K/Portfolio/sql-data-warehouse/README.en.md

 T-SQL (views, stored procedures, `ROW_NUMBER`, `LEAD`, `BULK INSERT`) · medallion architecture design (Bronze/Silver/Gold) · star-schema modeling (surrogate keys, dimensions, facts) · data cleaning and standardization · writing data quality tests · documenting a data model and its naming conventions.

 ---

-**A note on where this project came from:** the folder structure and the overall build sequence follow the [Data With Baraa: SQL Data Warehouse](https://github.com/DataWithBaraa/sql-data-warehouse-project) course (MIT license).
-The dataset (AdventureWorks CRM/ERP) comes from the same source.
-The SQL code, comments, quality tests, diagrams, and all documentation in this repository were written independently.